Android & iOS app development life cycle – developer guide

 Value Proposition Canvas (VPC)

-A Value Proposition Canvas is a way of outlying the value of your idea.
+A Value Proposition Canvas is a way of outlining the value of your idea.
 It will contain information on what your customers needs (pains) are, what they will get out of using your app (gains) and how your product will satisfy these requirements – gain creators and pain relievers.
 The more you have to offer to your customers, the better, but remember to start with lean approach and develop according to new needs arising.

 Prepare yourself before spending money on development